Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Introduction

 To address this challenge, we introduce \textbf{Target-Bench}.
-To our knowledge, it is the first benchmark evaluating \glspl{wm} for mapless path planning toward semantic targets in unstructured real-world environments.
-The target state is specified by user text and can have implicit semantic meaning (Fig.~\ref{fig:teaser}).
-Our contributions are: \begin{itemize} \item An \textbf{open-source dataset} of 450 videos (112,500 frames) collected with a quadruped robot, covering 45 semantic target categories in diverse indoor and outdoor environments, with ground truth trajectories and human annotations for explicitly- and implicitly-stated targets. \item The first systematic \textbf{evaluation pipeline} for \glspl{wm} in mapless path planning with textual semantic goals. \item A \textbf{world decoder} that extracts camera motion from generated videos, comparing spatial reconstruction methods and introducing a new scale recovery technique. \item A comparative study of open-source and proprietary \glspl{wm}, including the first \textbf{fine-tuning} of an open-source model on a small real-world dataset for path planning, demonstrating improved generalization to unseen environments over proprietary models. \end{itemize}
+To the best of our knowledge, it is the first benchmark for evaluating video \glspl{wm} for mapless path planning toward semantic targets in unstructured real-world environments.
+The semantic targets are described in natural language, and many cases are designed to include implicit semantic meanings (Fig.~\ref{fig:teaser}).
+Our contributions are as follows: \begin{itemize} \item The first systematic \textbf{benchmark} for evaluating video world models on mapless path planning with textual semantic goals, featuring a modular and replaceable world-decoder and a meticulously designed set of metrics, which makes comprehensive evaluation of video world models' semantic reasoning, spatial estimation, and planning capabilities possible. \item An \textbf{open-source dataset} of 450 semantic-target-oriented scenarios (112,500 frames) collected with a quadruped robot, covering 47 categories across diverse indoor and outdoor environments, with ground truth trajectories and human annotations for explicitly and implicitly described targets. \item A comparative study of open-source and proprietary \glspl{wm}, including the first \textbf{fine-tuning} of an open-source model on a small real-world robot dataset for path planning, showing that data-efficient adaptation can substantially boost task-level planning performance.
+We open-source all code and dataset. \end{itemize}